heavyai/heavydb/README.md

     mkdir data && ./bin/initdb data

-Start the MapD Core server:
+Start the OmniSciDB server:

     ./bin/omnisci_server

-In a new terminal, start the MapD Core web server:
+In a new terminal, start the OmniSci web server:

     ./bin/omnisci_web_server